kkreuning/kkreuning.github.io/_posts/2019-05-08-guardrail-with-http4s-tutorial.md

 ---
-layout: posts
 title: Guardrail with http4s tutorial
 category: article
 tags: "scala guardrail http4s tutorial"
+toc: true
+toc_label: "Table of Contents"
 ---

 This article is an introduction on how to use Twilio's [Guardrail](https://guardrail.dev) to safely generate and maintain a [http4s](https://http4s.org) REST API server.
 I wanted to write this article as a reference for my future self and others who are interested in this technology.